Sathyanarayanan-R/Gmail-Clone-frontend/README.md

 <br />

-As of now, this MERN Stack Gmail Clone Application is developed in a way that one to one user can send & receive mails between them.
+As of now, this MERN Stack Gmail Clone Application is developed in a way that one to one user can send, receive & reply mails between them.
 Multi user communication & advanced drafting features will be included in future.

 -------------------------------------------------------------